particle-iot/spark-server/README.md

 spark-server
 ============

+These instructions have been modified for the Brewskey clone of the local cloud :)

-An API compatible open source server for interacting with devices speaking the [spark-protocol](https://github.com/spark/spark-protocol)
+An API compatible open source server for interacting with devices speaking the [spark-protocol](https://github.com/Brewskey/spark-protocol)

 <pre>
    __  __            __                 __        __                ____